joel-beck/readnext/README.md

 ### Citation Recommender

-The **Citation Recommender** extracts five features from each training document from two categories:
+The **Citation Recommender** extracts five features from each training document out of two categories:

 1. **Global Document Features**

     These features are derived from the document metadata in the D3 dataset.

     - **Publication Date**:
         A *novelty* metric.
 Recent publications score higher, as they build upon earlier papers and compare their findings with existing results.

     - **Paper Citation Count**:
         A *document popularity* metric.
 Papers with more citations are considered more valuable and relevant.

     - **Author Citation Count**:
         An *author popularity* metric.
 Authors with higher total citations across their publications are deemed more important in the research community.

     Note that global document features are identical for each query document.

 2. **Citation-Based Features**

     These features are obtained from the citation data retrieved from the Semantic Scholar API and are *pairwise features* computed for each pair of documents in the training corpus.

     - **Co-Citation Analysis**:
         Counts the number of shared *citing* papers, i.e. papers that themselves cite both the query and the candidate paper.
 Candidate documents with higher co-citation analysis scores are considered more relevant to the query document.

     - **Bibliographic Coupling**:
         Counts shared *cited* papers, i.e. papers that are cited by both the query and the candidate paper.
 Candidate documents with higher bibliographic coupling scores are considered more relevant to the query document.

 **Feature Weighting**